WHITE TIGER CONDO CONVERSION

 — WORLD ECONOMIC FORUM

-RULES and REGULATIONS GOVERNING CONDO CONVERSION
+REGULATIONS GOVERNING CONDO CONVERSION

+WHITE TIGER teams with leading legal experts experienced in the condo conversion process to guide you through the tangle of laws and regulations.
 The rules and regulations governing condo conversions can be intricate and vary widely depending on the city, county, and state in which the property is located.
 Even different neighborhoods within the same community may have different regulations on conversions, and these rules are subject to change at any time.
 EVERY property is different and no two projects have the same requirements.
 Each project must be evaluated individually.

 Local regulations may vary in terms of the type of protections offered to tenants, the number of units that can be converted each year, and the approval process itself.
 There are inspections to contend with, timelines to comply with, and eligibility requirements related to eviction history, tenant rights, and rent control to consider.
 And, of course, market conditions vary from one city to the next, and even one neighborhood to the next, and are constantly changing.
 This is particularly true in the wake of the COVID-19 pandemic, which is having a major impact on economic and social activity and has added to the uncertainty in the housing market but new solutions are inevitable.